 193. X&Y (2005) - Coldplay

-One of the worst album titles and covers notwithstanding, Coldplay took their increasingly grandiose form of dream pop to it's logical next level with X&Y. This was the sound of the Coldplay trying to be the best rock band in the world and whether or not that necessarily came true, an incredibly solid batch of songs was still offered up.
-Whereas "The Scientist" was and has stayed my favorite of this band's work since the first time I heard it, "Fix You" amazingly comes very, very close.
-This was an album that grew very pleasantly on me.
+One of the worst album titles and covers notwithstanding, Coldplay took their increasingly grandiose form of dream pop to its logical next level with X&Y. This was the sound of Coldplay trying to be the best rock band in the world and whether or not that necessarily came true, an incredibly solid batch of songs were still offered up.
+Whereas "The Scientist" was and has stayed my favorite of this band's work since the first time that I heard it, "Fix You" comes damn close and has endured as one of their signatures.
+This was an album that grew on me, as both A Rush of Blood to the Head and Parachutes I found amazing straight-away The songs here work their magic all the same, most of which take their time in building like "A Message" and opener "Square One".

 192. Peter Gabriel (1980) - Peter Gabriel